Tell us about yourself and our broker partner Mojo will find the best 80% mortgage rates for you

 You'll then borrow the remaining 80% from the bank or building society who is providing the mortgage.
 You'll repay this amount alongside interest over the course of the mortgage term.
 Terms vary based on your age, circumstances and preference but a typical residential mortgage term in the UK is 25-30 years.

-The table opposite shows the deposit amount needed to get an 80% LTV mortgage based on properties of different values.
+The table shows the deposit amount needed to get an 80% LTV mortgage based on properties of different values.

 Property value | Deposit amount (20%) | Mortgage loan amount (80%) |